ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 # Measuring Success
-I will use the AUC score to measure how well my model can identify successful and failed kickstarter campaigns.
+I will use the AUROC or AUC for short, score to measure how well my model can identify successful and failed kickstarter campaigns.
+This is a way to measure true positive rates (successful campaign), against false positive rates (identifying a failed campaign as successful) The closer the AUC is to 1, the better it is.
+For more information on AUC curves, check [here] (https://en.wikipedia.org/wiki/Receiver_operating_characteristic)

 Our sample data has about a 50/50 split of successful and failed campaigns, so our baseline AUC score is 0.5.
 I will look to simply improve on that measurement.